luciany/niy/RNN_LSTM/README.md

 ====
 We have no intention to implement classic RNN/LSTM, instead we will redesign RNN/LSTM

-To reduce the amount of work, new RNN should be as similar to CNN as possible, thus we can reuse the code of CNN
+To reduce the amount of work, new RNN should be as similar to FCN/CNN as possible, thus we can reuse the code of FCN/CNN

 * [One-shot Learning with Memory-Augmented Neural Networks](https://arxiv.org/pdf/1605.06065.pdf)